TojalLab/signeR/inst/extdata/snv_help.md

 ## SNV matrix

-SNV matrix is a text file with a (tab-delimited) matrix of SNV counts found on analysed genomes.
-It must contain one row for each genome sample and 97 columns, the first one with sample ids and, after that, one column for each mutation type.
-Mutations should be specified in the column names (headers), by both the base change and the trinucleotide context were it occurs (for example: C>A:ACA).
-The table below shows a example of the SNV matrix structure.
+SNV matrix is a text file with a (tab-delimited) matrix of SNV counts found on analyzed genomes.
+It must contain one row for each genome sample and 97 columns, the first one with sample IDs and, after that, one column for each mutation type.
+Mutations should be specified in the column names (headers), by both the base change and the trinucleotide context where it occurs (for example: C>A:ACA).
+The table below shows an example of the SNV matrix structure.

 <table class="table table-striped table-hover" style="margin-left: auto; margin-right: auto;">
  <thead>